-One of the decisions you need to make when you decide on a Disney Vacation is if you will stay on or off the Walt Disney World property.
-If you have decided to stay on site you now need to decide which one of the 25 Disney Hotels is right for you.
+One of the decisions you need to make when you decide on a Disney World Vacation is if you will stay on or off the Walt Disney World property.
+If you have decided to stay on-site, you now need to decide which one of the 25 Walt Disney Resorts is right for you.
+In order to do that you need to know about the Disney resort levels.

-Before we dive too deep into the different hotels at Disney, there are amenities that are standard throughout the Disney Resort hotels.
+Before we dive too deep into the different Disney World hotels, there are amenities that are standard throughout the Disney Resort hotels.
 Every Disney Hotel offers the following perks:

-- Complimentary shuttle service on the bus system from your hotel to all parks, hotels, and downtown Disney
+- Complimentary shuttle service on the bus system, monorail, or Disney Skyliner from your hotel to all Disney parks, water parks, and Disney Springs

 Now that you know what every single Disney Hotel offers it is time to dive into what makes the hotels different from each other.
 Disney has three tiers of resorts which are Value, Moderate and Deluxe.
 Each hotel on the Disney property is designated to one of these tiers.